timcdlucas/translucent_interpretable_ML_review/translucent.md

 Given the black box reputation one might wonder why we should bother interpreting machine learning models; if the predictions are good, then the objective has been achieved.
 However, any predictions that may be used to make decisions (i.e. any prediction of any interest) should be examined.
-Particular examples of this include predictions used for conservation policy or health care.
+Particular examples of this include predictions used for conservation policy or health care [@vayena2018machine].
 Careless predictions can have severe affects on the entity for which the predictions are being made (an endangered species or a person at risk of a disease for example) and can more generally erode trust between modellers, policy makers and other stakeholders.
 In regulated fields such as healthcare, these considerations come with legal backing.
 This idea of interpreting machine learning models as part of model verification has been the primary driver of work on interpretable machine learning so far